catalyzeio/stratum-docs/guides/local-testing.md

 #### Build your code into a container

 Call it `myapp` or whatever you choose. `myapp` will be the name of the docker image created by the buildstep process.
+This image name will be used in the `docker run` commands later.

 ```
 cd /path/to/src/directory/buildstep